ericoc/gaw.sh/README.md

 ---------------------------------------

-#### The following section describes what happens when someone tries to go to a shortened URL by visiting http://gaw.sh/<whatever>

 ### Visiting URLs

+#### This section describes what happens when someone tries to go to a shortened URL by visiting http://gaw.sh/whatever

 .htaccess rewrites any requests for gaw.sh/<whatever> that are not for a real file or directory to /go.php?x=<whatever> like so: